 We recommend a notice with this text format, as it’s consistent and clear for the user.

 Discovery ↑ Back to top

 All extensions should be hooked into the WordPress and WooCommerce UI.
-Add options to existing areas within WooCommerce where users will already be going to perform a certain task:
+Add options to existing areas within WooCommerce where users will go to perform a certain task:

 - Additional product features or options: in the Product metabox.

 - Options for Orders, Coupons, or Reviews: in the Orders, Coupons, or Reviews screens, respectively.

 - Settings for your extensions: as a new tab or within an existing tab under WooCommerce > Settings as a subtab under the appropriate category.
 For integrations, settings should go under WooCommerce > Settings > Integrations.
 (More info on Adding a Section to a Settings Tab and how to implement the WC_Integration class.)

 Whenever possible, avoid creating entirely new screens or new experiences.
 Similarly, since extensions are specific to WooCommerce, avoid adding settings or menu items outside of WooCommerce, such as in the WP Admin > Settings screen.

 To create a cohesive experience, application data should be loaded via API instead of an iFrame.